Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

-The Gauss-parameters\footnote{$p(r) \sim 2$.} $r_0^\mathrm{fit}$ and $\sigma$ can be interpreted as the position, i.e., radius, and width of the Cherenkov ring.
+The Gauss-parameters $r_0^\mathrm{fit}$ and $\sigma$ can be interpreted as the position, i.e., radius, and width of the Cherenkov ring.
 However, it should be noted that $r_0^\mathrm{fit}$ does not coincide with the axis distance exhibiting the maximum signal strength, in fact it is slightly larger.
-This is plausible as the emission pattern is a superposition of a decaying exponential function and the ring-like feature.
-The exponent of the Gaussian, $p(r)$, is fixed to 2 for axis distances smaller than $r_0^\mathrm{fit}$ but can decrease for larger axis distances to accommodate a slower exponential decay (see Eq.~\eqref{eq:ldf:p}).
+This is plausible as the emission pattern is a superposition of the ring-like feature and a decaying exponential function.
+The exponent of the Gaussian, $p(r)$, is fixed to 2 for axis distances smaller than $r_0^\mathrm{fit}$ but can decrease for larger axis distances to accommodate a slower exponential decay.
 This allows for a better description of the tail of the LDF and was already introduced in \cite{Glaser:2018byo}. $a_\mathrm{rel}$ regulates the relative amplitude of the sigmoid term with respect to the Gauss term.
-The parameters $s$ and $r_{02}$ define the shape of the sigmoid term.
+The dimensionless parameters $s$ and $r_{02}$ define the shape of the sigmoid term.

-Fig.~\ref{fig:ldf:ldf_example} shows the lateral profile of the geomagnetic emission of an example iron shower which is accurately described by \fgs.
-The lateral profile of the geomagnetic emission is obtained using Eq.~\eqref{eq:ldf:posfraction} and after applying the early late correction.
-Furthermore, while fitting \fgs to the distribution we allow for a shift of the core coordinates which impacts the Eqs.~\eqref{eq:ldf:posfraction} and \eqref{eq:ldf:early-late_factor} to compensate for refractive displacement.
-Hence, we recalculate the geomagnetic emission and early-late correction in each iteration of the fitting procedure (for fixed \dmax).
+Fig.~\ref{fig:ldf:ldf_example} shows the lateral profile of the geomagnetic emission of an example iron shower.
+The lateral profile of the geomagnetic emission is obtained by subtracting the charge-excess emission using the concept explained in Appendix \ref{app:ldf:decomposition}, i.e., Eq.~\eqref{eq:ldf:posfraction}, and after applying the early late correction.
+While fitting \fgs we allow for a shift of the core coordinates to compensate for refractive displacement.
+Hence, the subtraction of the charge-excess emission and early-late correction are recalculated in each iteration of the fitting procedure.
 For fitting we use the \textit{lmfit} python package \cite{matt_newville_2021_4516651} and a $\chi^2$ minimization.
-The uncertainty model is given in Eq.~\eqref{eq:ldf:f_geo_uncert}.